bg0707/SE1_Team3_VolunteerPortal/docs/01_ProjectOverview/04_user_stories.md

 4. As a volunteer, I want to view and manage my upcoming volunteer activities so that I can stay organized.

+5. As a volunteer, I want to report false opportunities so that the website can remove these.

+6. As a volunteer, I want to receive notifications when my application status changes so that I stay updated.

+7. As a volunteer, I want edit my profile information so that I can keep my details up to date.

 **Website Admins**